JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 ```
 [1] 📨 Client sends HTTP request
 	└── Example:
-		- `GET /exception`
+		- GET /exception
-		- `GET /divideByZero`
+		- GET /divideByZero
-		- `GET /badRequest`
+		- GET /badRequest
-		- `POST /validationException` with JSON payload
+		- POST /validationException with JSON payload
+		{
+			"firstName": "",
+			"lastName": "Doe",
+			"eMail": "doe.john",
+			"mobileNo": "+91 9999999999"
+		}

 	✅ These endpoints are designed to simulate runtime exceptions, validation failures, and empty responses.

 [2] 🧱 Middleware intercepts the request
-	└── `UseExceptionHandler()` routes exceptions to registered handlers
+	└── UseExceptionHandler() routes exceptions to registered handlers
-	└── `UseStatusCodePages()` ensures empty error responses are serialized using `ProblemDetails`
+	└── UseStatusCodePages() ensures empty error responses are serialized using `ProblemDetails`

 	✅ These components ensure that faults are intercepted early and formatted consistently.

 [3] 🧪 Endpoint logic executes
-	└── `/exception` throws a generic `Exception`
+	└── /exception throws a generic Exception
-	└── `/divideByZero` triggers a `DivideByZeroException`
+	└── /divideByZero triggers a DivideByZeroException
-	└── `/badRequest` returns a `400 Bad Request` response when the `name` is null
+	└── /badRequest returns a 400 Bad Request response when the name is null
-	└── `/validationException` invokes FluentValidation on the `Person` payload
+	└── /validationException invokes FluentValidation on the Person request payload

-	🔍 If validation fails, a `ValidationException` is thrown
+	🔍 If validation fails, a ValidationException is thrown
 	💥 If an unhandled exception occurs, it is routed to the appropriate handler
 	❌ If a required route parameter is missing, ASP.NET Core returns a structured 404 automatically

-	✅ Both `/badRequest` and `/validationException` return responses with the `application/problem+json` content type ensuring clients receive standardized error payloads.
+	✅ Both /badRequest and /validationException return responses with the application/problem+json content type ensuring clients receive standardized error payloads.

 [4] 🧰 Exception handler processes the fault
-	└── `ValidationExceptionHandler` handles validation errors
+	└── ValidationExceptionHandler handles validation errors only
-		└── Builds `ValidationProblemDetails` using `ProblemDetailsFactory`
+		└── Builds ValidationProblemDetails using ProblemDetailsFactory
-		└── Serializes response via `IProblemDetailsService`
+		└── Serializes response via IProblemDetailsService

-	└── `ExceptionHandler` handles all other exceptions
+	└── ExceptionHandler handles all other exceptions
-		└── Builds `ProblemDetails` with enriched metadata
+		└── Builds ProblemDetails with enriched metadata
-		└── Serializes response via `IProblemDetailsService`
+		└── Serializes response using httpContext.Response.WriteAsJsonAsync(...)

 	✅ Handlers are registered in `Startup/IoC.cs`